2026 SCHEDULE

 • We suggest you use alternatives to plastic-based floral foams at the show.
 For example, compostable floral foams, chicken wire, paper, stems etc.

-• Please ask if there is anything you are unsure about when staging - we are happy to help!
+• Please do ask if there is anything you are unsure about when staging!

 3. PRIZES